Employee Skill Assessment: Proven Tools and Methods for Success

 To deliver the expected results, employee skill assessments should be holistic in nature, and look at all the skills types relevant to a given position or project, which means the process can be broken down into:

-• soft or power skills assessment
+- Soft or power skills assessment

-• technical or hard skills assessment
+- Technical or hard skills assessment

-• job-specific skills assessment
+- Job-specific skills assessment

 The relevancy and accuracy of results are largely determined by how regularly this process takes place and by the type (or combination) of evaluation tools.

+You might be thinking, “I know my team.
+Why do I need formal assessments?”
+Well, you’re not alone in that thought.
 According to a report from Mercer, 2 in 5 HR leaders acknowledge they don’t know what skills they have in their workforce.
 This is especially worrying in a business environment where skills and skills-based approaches are supporting organizations to make more informed talent decisions aligned with business priorities.

 However, identifying employee skills and subsequently collecting and organizing them in a skills library is not enough.
 This is where the role of skills verification or validation comes in — something we’ll explore more in the next section.